eamsdev/MiniBlog/src/assets/posts/4_20230312_Event_Sourcing.md

 A command is an encapsulation that represents an intention to change the state of the system.
 It contains all the necessary information required to perform the mutation, for example parameters needed to execute the change.
 Commands are typically requested by external actors of the system, such as the user.
 Commands are generally represented in a language that request something to be done, for example: `CreateUserAccountCommand`.

 An event is an encapsulation of the truth/fact that has happened in the system.
 It describes something that has happened in the past, such as a state mutation.
-Events are often represented in past tensed as to describe something that has already happened, for example: `UserAccountCreatedEvent`.
-One major distinction between commands and events is command represents an intention, and can be rejected, events represented a fact that has happened.
+Events are often represented in past tense to indicate it has already happened, for example: `UserAccountCreatedEvent`.
+One major distinction between a command and event is commands represent an intention, and can be rejected, events represent a fact that has happened.

 ## Aggregate

 In event sourcing (or more accurately, [Domain Driven Design](https://martinfowler.com/tags/domain%20driven%20design.html)), an aggregate is a collection of entities that are treated as a single unit of consistency for transactional integrity.
-It is responsible for enforcing business rules and invariants and for maintaining a consistent state within the system.
+It is responsible for enforcing business rules and invariants, and for maintaining a consistent state within the system.

 In the context of event sourcing, in response to a command, an aggregate may generate one or more events, which each event representing a state change.
 These events are persisted in something called the event store, and are often loaded to reconstruct the aggregate to process further commands.

-Internally, implementation wise, an aggregate needs to be able to generate events representing state changes, therefore it must maintain and track an events that it will eventually need to persist, as shown below.
+Internally, implementation wise, an aggregate needs to be able to generate events representing state changes, therefore it must maintain and track events that will eventually need to be persisted, as shown below.

 ```csharp
 // BaseAggregateRoot.cs